Scenario sprint: faqs

 You’ll follow a structured, practical process to build four scenarios and explore them in relevant detail — through hands-on work, not lectures.

-Will the scenarios focus specifically on Dubai?
+Will the scenarios focus specifically on the local landscape?

 Why attend as a two-person team?